iwonder77/ev-battery-interactive/README.md

 ### QuinLED Dig Uno Sketch

-Receives high signals from nano and plays corresponding animations.
+Receives HIGH level signals from the nano and plays corresponding animations on the LED strips.
 Incorrect placement of batteries causes a glowing red "incorrect" effect, while a correct placement causes a smooth green animation representing current flow through the car.